 If you’re unhappy with the service (speed, reliability or support) that you’re receiving from a provider, consider switching.
 We update our best NBN internet plans monthly.

 Outside of switching providers or moving house, you’re stuck with the technology type that’s servicing your home, too.
-That is unless you want to drop $330 on an application to NBN’s Technology Choice Program, wherein NBN will appraise the eligibility of your home for a shift to Fibre-to-the-Premises – the best and most future-proofed NBN technology – and outline the additional costs required to convert your connection.
+That is unless you want to apply to NBN’s Technology Choice Program, wherein NBN will appraise the eligibility of your home for a shift to Fibre-to-the-Premises (the best and most future-proofed NBN technology) and outline the additional costs required to convert your connection.
 These costs can stretch to tens of thousands of dollars, though.

 Consider switching plans or providers

 At the end of the day, if it’s not a local network or device issue and you’re having problems consistently with no sufficient support, it might be time to consider switching providers.
-Below are a list of the most popular broadband plans this month.
+Below is a list of the most popular NBN 50 Standard plans this month.